The Amazing Art of Coaching

 Sports psychology gets a fascinating amount of exposure in our industry - how to motivate athletes best.
 Challenge their innate senses of pride; draw out their inner champions.
 That stuff is great when you have a receptive athlete who not only wants to hear what you have to say on that level but also understands how to respond.
 With young athletes, the magic bullet does not exist.
 To me, the crux and primary issue of working with young athletes lie in pedagogical science as much as it does in the training application - may be more.
 Developing relationships with your young athletes is the most powerful thing you can do in the task of helping them create their sporting potential or adhering to a lifetime of physical activity.

-It is not about 'beating the drum' through vocal inspiration with all young athletes.
-One of the biggest shortcomings I have seen with many coaches and trainers is that they play the 'vocal motivation coach' routine with every athlete they encounter.
+It is not about 'beating the drum' through verbal inspiration with all young athletes.
+One of the biggest shortcomings I have seen with many coaches and trainers is playing the 'vocal motivation coach' routine with every athlete they encounter.
 It is not prudent.
-The same way that not all exercise selection, arrangement or load is a one size fits all equation, so too is the same about the interpersonal relationship building sequence called coaching.
+The same way that not all exercise selection, arrangement or load is a one size fits all equation, too is the same about the interpersonal relationship building sequence called coaching.

 I have organized my thoughts into the following categories of athletes.

 A. The athlete has low motivation and skill